Horpeyemi007/Kubernetes-Learns/Learn-day-10-Project/README.md

 In the project, i will be deploying a java spring-boot application that uses mysql as a database and nginx as a web proxy server.

-Also , i already have a online domain which i will connect to a kubernetes ingress controller object that will take care of the routing request.
+Also, i already have a online domain which i will connect to a kubernetes ingress controller object that will take care of the routing request.

+Firstly, i will be creating the following yaml kubernetes manifest

+* `pjt-configmap.yml`: This will be used to store some configurations for mysql database.
+* `secret.yml`: Used to store database password connection details